Budget Bedroom Makeovers (before-after inspiration)

 Style With Accessories and Lighting

-Photos and prints: Fill a shelf or wall with framed memories, postcards, or affordable prints.
-Mismatched frames add a relaxed, homely feel.
-Paper High sells beautiful office stationery and photo albums with a difference.
-They are made from a blend of recycled paper and elephant dung!
-So each album has unique flecks, depending on what your elephant friend ate that day!
+Photos and prints: Add framed photographs or affordable prints.
+Paper High sells lovely photo frames made from a blend of recycled paper and elephant dung (the flecks depend on what your elephant friend ate that day!)

 These albums have a serious side.
-Abroad, wild elephants are often harmed, due to trampling on crops.
-So by paying local villagers to collect the dung, they see elephants as income opportunities (and friends) rather than competing for food.
-And as the average elephant eats around the same as us chomping down 300 cans of baked beans each day, that’s a lot of dung!
+As the villagers are paid to collect the dung, to see the local creatures as income, rather than harming them for eating crops, as their habitats disappear.
+As the average elephant eats around the same as us chomping down 300 cans of baked beans each day, that’s a lot of dung!

 Plants: Even one small plant on a bedside table can make a room feel fresh.
 Choose low-care options if you are not green-thumbed.
-An artificial plant works too if you want zero fuss.
 Read our post on pet-safe plants to know ones to avoid near pets (including lilies and sago palm, both toxic, even if a tail brushed past).

 Turn lights off when not in use (or use blinds/curtains and task-lights, to help stop birds flying into windows).